Helix-Track/Core/README.md

 ./open
 ```

-*Note:* The `open` command expects that Visual Studio Code is present on the system and available though the `code` command.
+*Note:* The `open` command will open the project.
+Command will perform all the setup work for the project:

+- Check if VSCode is available.
+If it is not, it will download it, and configure it with all mandatory development dependencies,
+- Execute all prepare scripts
+- Finally, will open the project.

 ### Testing the project